zijie-cai/jobfilter-ai/README.md

 ## Why It Exists

-Some job posts hide the real filter deep in the fine print.
-This tool tries to catch the citizenship wall, the clearance trap, and the no-sponsorship vibe before you waste the application.
+Some job posts bury the real filter deep in the fine print.
+This tool tries to catch the citizenship wall, the clearance trap, and the no-sponsorship energy before you waste your time.

 ## Install